Long Live The Black Parade: Promotion

 To promote the tour, My Chemical Romance released a series of teasers and trailers with cryptic meanings, sparking fan debate and speculation.
 On the day before the initial announcement of the tour in November, the band posted a teaser image on their Instagram page, depicting the skyline of a white city with pieces of confetti floating around, with the letters KCR arranged in a new logo.
 The post had the caption "If you could be anything, what would you be?".
 Several fans speculated that the announcement was for The Paper Kingdom, the band's planned fifth studio album that was scrapped before their initial break up in 2013.

 When the tour was announced, the band released a trailer which features a dictator walking out onto a balcony to a cheering crowd in a white-colored dystopian city.
 The description of the trailer references the time that had passed since the last appearance of the Black Parade alter-ego, and made numerous references to a fictional dictatorship known as Draag.
-The announcement trailer for the Mexico City show made similar references, while also retconning the death of the Black Parade.
 Other teasers related to the tour that were released included ones simply titled "Opera" and "Good Boy".
-The London dates were teased with a video that parodies older game shows, with its announcer declaring the United Kingdom as "the next lucky country to win the grand prize of one nuclear winter".

-The type of advertising that was used to announce the dates throughout South America were noted as differing from the rest of the tour.
-Despite being labelled as part of the tour, the announcements did not feature material related to The Black Parade, and instead featured songs from one of the band's other albums, Three Cheers for Sweet Revenge (2004).